 Pondu is a food of Congolese origin.
 This food is now known in many countries.
 It can be eaten with rice and chicken.
 In Congo cassava leaves are collected straight from the plant, so it is fresh and natural.
 Here in Canada you can find it frozen at any African grocery store.

-Add all of the ingredients aside from the oil into a large pot filled with two litres of water.
+- Add all of the ingredients aside from the palm oil into a large pot filled with two litres of water.

-We posted on our youtube channel check out the recipe!
+We posted this recipe on our youtube channel - check it out!